The Tomorrow War Review | Ending Explained

 Dan Forester – played by Chris Pratt – our protagonist, an ex-military veteran and now a high school science teacher, is chosen for drafting the time-traveling process.
 When he tells his wife about this, she asks him to get the machine off his hand.

-Most of the people die in the initial encounter with the white spikes.
-But Dan and a few others manage to survive.
-He then comes face to face with the commanding officer, who also happens to be his daughter, Muri Forester – played by Yvonne Strahovski – now all grown up, beautiful and smart.
+The idea doesn’t work out, and he has to go to the future.
+There he finally sees the ‘white spikes,’ the aliens responsible for human extinction.
+Most of the people die in the initial encounter with the white spikes, but Dan and a few others manage to survive.
+He then comes face to face with the commanding officer, who also happens to be his daughter, Muri Forester—played by Yvonne Strahovski—now all grown up, beautiful, and smart.
+Muri does interact with his father but still keeps her distance from him.
+Dan, unable to understand this behavior of hers, asks her why she is doing so.

 He finds out that he did the same thing to his family as his father did to him.
 He fell apart from them, divorced his wife, and then died in a car accident when Muri was 16 years old.
+After learning this, Dan’s whole perspective towards life and his family changes.

 The Tomorrow War (2021) – Full Cast & Crew – Storishh

-This action, sci-fi, is directed by Chris McKay, and the main cast includes – Chris Pratt as Dan Forester and Yvonne Strahovski as Muri Forester.
+This action sci-fi is directed by Chris McKay, and the main cast includes – Chris Pratt as Dan Forester and Yvonne Strahovski as Muri Forester.
 The supporting cast included – J.K.
 Simmons, Betty Gilpin, Sam Richardson, Edwin Hodge, and Jasmine Matthews.
+Chris Pratt did a good job portraying Dan.
+But, of course, there was room for improvement.
+At some point in the movie, the performance could have been improved.
+But otherwise, he gave what would be expected of the ‘Starlord,’ and the performance was fairly good.

-Though all of them didn’t have much screen time, they were undoubtedly important for developing the story.
+Jasmine Matthews as Lieutenant Hart, Edwin Hodge as Dorian, Sam Richardson as Charlie, and Betty Gilpin as Emmy Forester all did a pretty convincing and good job.
+Though they didn’t have much screen time, they were undoubtedly important for developing the story.
 However, most of the focus is on Muri and even more on Dan.

 Directed byChris McKay